gkapfham/www.gregorykapfhammer-old.com/_posts/2019-12-5-Passive-Voice-Obscures.md

 voice, start asking yourself questions like "what algorithm or technique or tool performed this action?" and "is this process one that is automated or manual?".
-Finally, if the action is one that you or your coauthors took &mdash; say to make a decision or to configure some aspect of your experimental set &mdash;
+Finally, if the action is one that you or your coauthors took &mdash; say to make a decision or to configure some aspect of your experimental setup &mdash;
 then consider using "we" to ensure that the reader knows that a tool did not take the step.